 Grief is the emotional response to any type of loss.
 Throughout the course of our lives, we all experience a loss at some point.
 In fact, statistics show that 1 in 5 children will experience the death of someone close to them before 18 years of age.
 Feelings of grief and loss are not always associated with death, however, but commonly surface after a loss of some kind – whether it is the loss of a loved one, a severed relationship, a pregnancy, a pet, or a job.
 When a person loses something or someone valuable to them, feelings of grief can be overbearing.
 Grief can leave a person feeling sad, hopeless, isolated, irritable, and numb by affecting them mentally, emotionally, and physically.

 Many people don’t know what to say or do when a person is grieving, but be sure to have patience with the individual (including yourself) throughout the entire process.
 There is no orderly way of passing through stages of anger, denial and acceptance.
 Everyone experiences loss differently based on their personality, culture, and beliefs, among many other factors.
 If you are having trouble coping on your own, or know of someone who could use extra support, a therapist can assist.

 An important part of healing is knowing that you are not alone.
 Seek support from your friends, family, or faith, or join a bereavement support group.
 Sharing your loss can make the grieving process easier.
 Remember to take care of yourself; to eat, sleep, and exercise even when you’re too stressed or fatigued to do so.
 A healthy alternative is to seek the help of a professional therapist.
-A therapist can help you work through your intense emotions in a safe environment.
-We are here for you when you are ready.
-Give us a call at (270) 943-7818.
+A therapist can hold a safe environment and support you in activating/improving coping skills, reducing feelings of blame or guilt, and processing emotions like hurt and anger.